Tags

 Tags help you highlight, categorize, and filter high-priority objectives for easy review and tracking.
 They make it simple to identify the type of goals agreed upon across the organization.

-• Aspirational – “Moonshot” OKRs with ambitious targets and undefined paths.
+• Aspirational “Moonshot” OKRs with ambitious targets and undefined paths.
 Achieving ~70% is considered success.

 Adding Tags to OKRs

-1. Click New Objective/Create Objective.
+1. Click New Objective / Create Objective.

-1. Go to Objectives on the dashboard.
+1. Go to Objectives from the dashboard.

-Filtering by Tags
+Filtering Objectives by Tags

 Managing Tags